settlemint/docs/docs/using-platform/15_dev-tools/15_dev-tools.md

 The Code studio is an Integrated Development Environment (IDE).
 Currently, we offer the following types of Code studio:

 - [Smart contract sets](./0_code-studio/1_smart-contract-sets/1_smart-contract-sets.md) - This is an IDE you can launch with a pre-built smart contract template.
-Choose from our open-source [template library](./0_code-studio/1_smart-contract-sets/2_smart-contract-templates.md).
+You can choose a template from our open-source [template library](./0_code-studio/1_smart-contract-sets/2_smart-contract-templates.md).